 - Once the milk reaches 180°F, turn off your pressure cooker.

-- Remove inner pot and cool to 108 degrees.
+- Remove the inner pot and cool it to 108 degrees.

 - Once your milk has reached 108 stir starter yogurt and whisk until incorporated.

-- Put inner pot back in instant pot and place lid on pressure cooker.
+- Put inner pot back in instant pot and place lid on the pressure cooker.

 - Wrap in a large towel, or two regular towels and incubate for at least 8 hours or 10 hours.